Aloshi/EmulationStation/THEMES.md

 The first place ES will check for a theme is in the system's `<path>` folder, for a theme.xml file:
 * `[SYSTEM_PATH]/theme.xml`

 If that file doesn't exist, ES will try to find the theme in the current **theme set**.
 Theme sets are just a collection of individual system themes arranged in the "themes" folder under some name.
+A theme set can provide a default theme that will be used if there is no matching system theme.
 Here's an example:

 ```
 ...